PiFou86/pool-monitoring/README.md

 ## Hardware

-This project requires an ESP32 as a microcontroller and some peripherals:
+This project requires an ESP32 ([A]) as a microcontroller and some peripherals:

-- 1 BME280 sensor (I2C) for external temperature, pressure and humidity
+- 1 BME280 sensor (I2C) for external temperature, pressure and humidity [B]
-- 2 DS18B20 sensors (1 wire) for water in and out temperatures
+- 2 DS18B20 sensors (1 wire) for water in and out temperatures [C]
-- 1 ADS1115 ADC (I2C) for  the analog water pressure sensor
+- 1 ADS1115 ADC (I2C) for  the analog water pressure sensor [D]
-- 1 analog water pressure sensor 0-30 PSI (0-4,5V) for the sand filter
+- 1 analog water pressure sensor 0-30 PSI (0-4,5V) for the sand filter [E]
-- 1 I2C LCD 20x4 to display current information
+- 1 I2C LCD 20x4 to display current information [F]
-- 1 push button to activate the LCD backlight (simple press) or launch configuration mode (long press)
+- 1 push button to activate the LCD backlight (simple press) or launch configuration mode (long press) [G]

 ![Schematic](img/schema01.png)